angelalonso/web2epub/README.md

 It allows you to clean up the HTML by selecting which DIVs to include, and which ones to remove.

+# ATTENTION!
+This script has not been properly tested!
+Use at your own risk!

+I'd totally love to hear from you if my script bricked your ebook reader, though!

 # TL;DR
 - Open the site(s) you want in your ebook with an element inspector(e.g.: element picker on Firefox)
   - Play around a bit to find out the divs you want to capture, and whethere they are defined by class or id (so far nothing else supported)
+  - If you feel lost see [tutorials like this](https://www.youtube.com/watch?v=F7fUtZh6APw)
-- Copy config.yaml.template to config.yaml and modify it
+- Copy config.yaml.template to config.yaml.
-- Each book you want to create needs to have:
+- Modify the config.yaml.
+For each book you want to create you'll need to have:
   - '- title:' -> This serves as the title, name of the ebook file...
   - '  items:'
   - '  - url:' -> the URL of the site you want to download